-We used a set of eight desktop-class systems, which we connected to our network via gigabit switches, to generate the workload for our tests.
+We used a set of two desktop-class systems, which we connected to our network via a gigabit switch, to generate the workload for our tests.
 Each system contained the DS2 driver application and executed a workload against a single database on the server.
 An instance of the DS2 driver can access only a single database.
 Each instance of DS2 spawned 32 threads and ran without think time.
 Appendix F lists the exact parameters we used.

 As we explain in the How we tested: An overview section above, we made sure that the performance of the workload-generating system and the network did not limit the test in any way.
-As we said, the performance limit came from the storage; the network, the CPU, and other components had capacity to spare.
-The vast increase in the number of databases the PowerEdge R900 could support when we added the PowerVault illustrates this vividly.